apptainer/apptainer-userdocs/appendix.rst

 #. **APPTAINER_USER**: Used to specify a string of capabilities for the given user.

-#. **APPTAINER_USERNS** and **APPTAINER_UNSHARE_USERNS**: To specify that the container will run in a new user namespace, allowing apptainer to run completely unprivileged on recent kernels.
-This may not support every feature of apptainer.
+#. **APPTAINER_USERNS** and **APPTAINER_UNSHARE_USERNS**: To specify that the container will run in a new user namespace, allowing Apptainer to run completely unprivileged on recent kernels.
+This may not support every feature of Apptainer.
 (Sandbox image only).
 Default is set to false.

 ``W``
 ^^^^^

 #. **APPTAINER_WORKDIR**: The working directory to be used for ``/tmp``, ``/var/tmp`` and ``$HOME`` (if ``-c`` or ``--contain`` was also used)

-#. **APPTAINER_WRITABLE**: By default, all apptainer containers are available as read only, this option makes the file system accessible as read/write.
+#. **APPTAINER_WRITABLE**: By default, all Apptainer containers are available as read only, this option makes the file system accessible as read/write.
 Default set to false.

 #. **APPTAINER_WRITABLE_TMPFS**: Makes the file system accessible as read-write with non-persistent data (with overlay support only).
 Default is set to false.